dmail-old/nodesite/app/client/js/Module/readme.md

 ## Module.source

-Javascript source that will be evaluated when module is required.
+Javascript source for this module.
+It will be evaluated when module is required.

 ## Module.load()